Network Security: Definition and Meaning

 Effective network security involves multiple tools and strategies designed to protect data and systems from various cyber threats.
 Below are key types of network security solutions along with practical examples of how they are used:

-Firewalls monitor, and control incoming and outgoing network traffic based on predetermined security rules, acting as a barrier between trusted and untrusted networks.
-Next-gen firewalls offer advanced features like application-level filtering, intrusion prevention, and malware detection.
+A firewall monitors and controls incoming and outbound (outgoing) network traffic according to policies, acting as a barrier between trusted networks and untrusted networks.
+NGFWs provide standards features, such as application filtering, intrusion prevention, and malware detection.

 Example: A company deploys a firewall to block unauthorized access attempts from external hackers, ensuring only safe traffic reaches their internal network.